SurfWEC Alternate Configuration #1

 Books That Messed with My Head (2018 Update)

 Note: I posed a question at the bottom of the original blog and in August 2016 added two book to the bottom of the list in response.
-In 2018 added two more books.
-Books are fun, but very occasionally I have encountered books that have actually changed my understanding of humanity and the world.
-Only a very small number… Read more »
+In April 2018 I added two more books.
+Books are fun, but very occasionally I have encountered books that have actually changed my understanding of humanity and the… Read more »

 The Path to the Middle Class Runs Through the Port Of NY/NJ